 Some decisions come down to more than performance or cost.
-As an outdoor industry brand, we are inherently invested in the sustained health of our environment.
-Here we take a closer look at the Responsible Down Standard, the certification to which we voluntarily submit all the down we use, as we continue to work to responsibly source our products.
+As an outdoor industry brand, we are invested in the sustained health of our environment.
+In this blog post, we’ll take a closer look at the Responsible Down Standard, the certification to which we voluntarily submit all the down we use, as we continue to work to responsibly source our products.

 From your favorite puffy to high-performance sleeping bags, down is the fill of choice for most adventurers.
 The material is light and packable and insulates better than any synthetic fill on the market.
 It simply offers the best warmth-to-weight ratio of any insulation.

 An ounce of down is made up of around 2 million interlocking filaments that help keep warmth in while keeping the cold at bay.
-The filaments overlap to trap air in air pockets to create warmth.
-By using high-quality down, we can create an ultra-warm sleeping bag that only weighs a couple pounds.
-This makes it the first choice in insulation not just in the outdoor industry, but for other apparel and comfort companies as well.
+The filaments overlap to trap air in air pockets and create warmth.
+By using high-quality down, we can create an ultra-warm sleeping bag that only weighs a couple of pounds.
+This makes it the first choice in insulation not just in the outdoor industry but for other apparel and comfort companies as well.

-With this in mind, we sought an organization that could guide us through the down-sourcing process and help guarantee the quality of vendors and their product.
+With this in mind, we sought an organization that could guide us through the down-sourcing process and help guarantee the quality of vendors and their down.

 Setting the Standard

 The Responsible Down Standard is part of the Textile Exchange, a nonprofit organization that works within the textile supply chain to minimize or reverse the negative effects of the industry.

 The Responsible Down Standard states that its mission “ensures that down and feathers come from ducks and geese that have been treated well.
 This means enabling them to live healthy lives, express innate behaviors, and not suffer from pain, fear, or distress.
 The standard also follows the chain of custody from farm to product, so consumers can be confident that the down and feathers in the products they choose are truly RDS.”